awsdocs/amazon-connect-admin-guide/doc_source/create-historical-metrics-report.md

       For **Last *x* days** and **Month to date**, the current day is not included in the report\. **Yesterday** specifies the previous calendar day while **Last 24 hours** specifies the 24 hours prior to the current time\.

 1. \(Optional\) On the **Groupings** tab, choose up to five groupings\.
 If you choose one grouping option, the data is grouped by that option\.
 If you choose multiple grouping options, the data is group by the first grouping option and then by the subsequent grouping options\.
-For more information, see [Grouping Options](#historical-metrics-groupings)\.
+For more information, see [Grouping options](#historical-metrics-groupings)\.

 1. \(Optional\) On the **Filters** tab, specify filters to scope the data to be included in the report\.
 The available filters depend on the groupings that you select\.
 For more information, see [Filters](#historical-metrics-filters)\.

 1. On the **Metrics** tab, choose the metrics and fields to include in the report\.
 An exclamation point \(\!\) is displayed next to any metrics that are not available based on the groupings that you selected\.
-For more information, see [Historical Metrics Definitions](historical-metrics-definitions.md)\.
+For more information, see [Historical metrics definitions](historical-metrics-definitions.md)\.

 1. When you are finished customizing your report, choose **Apply**\.